grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 ### Gabriel (Google Docs Add-on)
 My rating: **? / 5**

 This isn't a markdown editor, but rather a Google Docs add-on for Pages.
-But I'm not sure it even works: the project code is hasn't changed [since 2015](https://github.com/thiscouldbejd/Gabriel) and [reviews are unenthusiastic](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff) on the Chrome Store. .
-The add-on, [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
-But Nice idea, but probably not a reliable solution.
+But I'm not sure it even works: the project code is hasn't changed [since 2015](https://github.com/thiscouldbejd/Gabriel) and [reviews are unenthusiastic](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff) on the Chrome Store.
+The add-on, [Gabriel](https://educ.io/extensions/gabriel), claims to convert docs to markdown and commit them to a Pages repo.
+Nice idea but I'm a little skeptical; I'll try it out and update this later.

 ## Closing thoughts